theaqueen21/Screen-Droid/README.md

 - **WhatsApp Backup**: Don't worry about losing your WhatsApp data again!
 Our app will allow you to easily create backups of your chat history and media.
 - **Custom Refresh Time**: Set the refresh time for the app to suit your needs.
 - **User Settings**: Customize your experience with the ability to save your preferred settings.
+- **Update Mechanism**: An update mechanism will be added.
+- **Tree Process**: THe option to allow running ADB processes to proceed without requiring ScreenDroid to be open.

 Stay tuned for updates on these exciting new features!